Trails in Taylor County, WI

 This free trail spans 10 beautiful miles on Taylor County’s northeastern edge, connecting the Ice Age Trail with Timm’s Hill in Price County, the highest natural point in Wisconsin.
 This non-motorized, multi-use path is open for hiking and biking in summer months and is groomed for diagonal skiing, skate skiing, and snowshoeing in the winter months.
 Horses are allowed on the trail from May 1st to November 15th.
 Please note that the trail is closed during gun hunting season.

-A trailhead parking area is located on Highway C in Taylor County.
-While most of the trail is grassy terrain, the southern quarter-mile is surfaced to provide access for persons with disabilities.
+The southern trailhead parking area is located at Rusch Preserve on Highway C in Taylor County just south of Rustic Road #1.
+While most of the trail is grassy terrain, the southern one-half mile was rebuilt in 2016 to include a kiosk with historical artifacts and a hillside rock wall of over 90 feet.
 Timm’s Hill Trail is maintained by volunteers.

 Aldo Leopold Trail